There’s plenty of content and research papers that highlight the shifting landscape of the digital advertising industry.

 In this blog specifically, we’re going to uncover how consumers really feel about mobile marketing and advertising.

-“Targeted marketing messages that are designed to show products or services that appeal to me are…?”
+“Targeted digital advertising messages that are designed to show products or services that appeal to me are…?”

-Key Finding: A combined 90% of all respondents agree that targeted advertising is ‘annoying’.
+Key Finding: A combined 90% of all respondents agree that targeted digital advertising is ‘annoying’.

 The long-held promise of mobile marketing is to leave behind the spray-and-pray tactics of the past and deliver ads and messages aligned to what consumers really want.
 Unfortunately, that promise isn’t being delivered.